Research

 • Mean field type singular SPDEs.
 With N. Moench.
 45 pages, 2023.
 Abstract

-We study systems of interacting fields whose evolution is given by systems of singular stochastic partial differential equations of mean field type.
+We study some systems of interacting fields whose evolution is given by systems of singular stochastic partial differential equations of mean field type.
 We provide a robust setting for their study leading to a well-posedness result, and prove a propagation of chaos result.

 Euclidean quantum field theories